buhrmi/inertiax/README.md

 ### `<Frame>`

 The Frame component is the defining feature of Inertia X. It allows you to embed an Inertia page within another Inertia page.
-This way you can easily create interactive modals, wizards, dialogs, sidebars, etc. You can see it being used in production [here](https://www.shitcoinsociety.com/session/new).
+This way you can easily create interactive modals, wizards, dialogs, sidebars, etc.

 #### Usage